English Department

 In-Person

-The topic for 2024-2025 is Music and Modern Literature.
+The topic for 2025-2026 is Digital Shakespeare.
 See ENGL 492 for course information.
-Prerequisite: 9 credits ENGL.
+Prerequisites: Third year standing and 15 credits ENGL.
 Three credits.

 Honours Thesis